 University of Illinois at Chicago

 University of Illinois at Chicago (UIC) is a 4-year public institution, and it houses one of the four medical schools offered by the University of Illinois.
-UIC enrolled over 27,500 students in 2012 with 800 of those students enrolled in the College of Medicine.
+UIC enrolled nearly 28,000 students in 2014 with 800 of those students enrolled in the College of Medicine.
 Medical students are provided with an MD degree program, as well as combined degree programs in which students can complete clinical experiences through several teaching hospitals.
 The Chicago campus includes residency programs in the fields of emergency medicine and neurosurgery.